Get all the latest data for Athens

 What is the 10-year property price prediction for Athens as of 2026?

-As of early 2026, Athens property prices are expected to grow by roughly 45% cumulatively over the next ten years, though this comes with significant uncertainty given the long time horizon involved.
+As of 2026, Athens property prices are expected to rise by about 45% to 65% in nominal terms over the next 10 years.

 What long-term economic factors will shape property prices in Athens?